sai02-creator/Quiz-App/README.md

 # Run development server

   npm run dev

 # Usage

-  Start the quiz by answering the first question.
+- Start the quiz by answering the first question.

-  Click Next to move to the next question.
+-  Click Next to move to the next question.

-  You can go back to previous questions using Previous.
+-  You can go back to previous questions using Previous.

-  On the last question, click Finish Quiz to see your score.
+- On the last question, click Finish Quiz to see your score.

-  Use Restart Quiz to try again.
+-  Use Restart Quiz to try again.

+ ## 📸 Testing